Nguyễn Quang Hải (footballer, born 1997)

-Nguyễn Quang Hải (born 12 April 1997) is a Vietnamese professional footballer who plays as an attacking midfielder and winger for Ligue 2 club Pau and the Vietnam national team.
+Nguyễn Quang Hải (born 12 April 1997) is a Vietnamese professional footballer who plays as an attacking midfielder or winger for V.League 1 club Công An Hà Nội, which he captains, and the Vietnam national team.
+Widely regarded as one of the best players in Southeast Asia, he is known for his finishing, ball control, vision, and playmaking.

 In 2018 and 2019, he was nominated by a panel of sports journalists and football experts for the Best Footballer in Asia award.

+Early life and youth career

-Quang Hải, who was born in Đông Anh, joined Hanoi's youth academy at the age of nine.
+Quang Hải was born in Đông Anh in 1997, joined Hanoi T&T's youth academy at the age of 9.
 By 2013, he played in the under-19 league at the age of 16.
-From 2014 to 2022, Quang Hải played for Hanoi's senior team, including a loan spell at Saigon in 2015.
-He joined Ligue 2 club Pau in France in June 2022.

 After playing for Vietnam at various youth levels, Quang Hải made his debut for the Vietnam national team in 2017.
 His first goal came against Cambodia in September 2017.

 Club career

-Hanoi
+Hà Nội

-A product of the capital club Hanoi, Quang Hải made his professional debut in 2014 for the club.
-In just three years, he rose to become one of the most promising products of the club, winning the 2015 V.League 2 before repeating the feat in the 2016 V.League 1.
+A product of the capital club Hà Nội, Quang Hải made his professional debut in 2014 for the club.
+In just 3 years, he rose to become one of the most promising products of the club, winning the 2015 V.League 2 before repeating the feat in the 2016 V.League 1.
 Following a successful Vietnam run in 2018 AFC U-23 Championship, in which he demonstrated a stellar performance, he became a regular face of the club as he played a major role in the club's winning two consecutive V.League seasons in 2018 and 2019.
 He also helped the club to win two consecutive Vietnamese National Football Cup in 2019 and 2020.

-In March 2022, he announced that he would leave the club, expressing his desire to go to Europe to cement his career.
-His last match for his home club came on 7 April 2022 when his club won 4–0 over Cong An Nhan Dan FC.
-Though not scoring, Quang Hải provided an assist in this win.
+In March 2022, Quang Hải announced that he would leave the club, expressing his desire to go to Europe to cement his career.
+His last match for his home club came on 7 April 2022 when his club won 4–0 over Cong An Nhan Dan.
+Though not scoring, he provided an assist in this win.

 Pau

-On 29 June 2022, following numerous rumors about his future, Quang Hải joined Ligue 2 club Pau on a two-season contract, making him the first Vietnamese player to join a French football club.
+On 29 June 2022, following rumors about his future, Quang Hải joined Ligue 2 club Pau on a two-season contract, making him the first Vietnamese player to join a French football club..

 On 30 July 2022, he made his first league appearance for Pau, subbed on for Eddy Sylvestre in the 59th minute in the 4–0 away loss against En Avant Guingamp.
 On 8 October 2022, he scored his first goal for Pau in the 86th minute in a home match against Rodez in Ligue 2.
 He scored Pau's second goal of the match, after a brief 8-minute period of playing time, to tie the match 2–2.
 This scoreline remained to full-time.